Remember the times when the only way of entering competitions was to call a telephone number, or collect numerous bottle caps?

 In some cases this is still a prominent way for companies to run competitions, but they currently face an ever-increasing obligation to reach out to consumers online.
 I mean what better way to interact with consumers?
 It just makes sense.

 The internet has facilitated the opportunity for organisations to run competitions across various social media networks, allowing companies to entice an endless number of consumers to participate, without the expensive phone lines!
 Here is some tips on how to run competitions on social media:

 You want to ensure that the prize is something that your customers really want.
 You may want to consider creating a series of prizes, for finalists, runners up and so forth.

 Do you want to expand your business on Facebook, Twitter or both?
 Is the ultimate goal to drive more customers to your website?
 Do you want to obtain more customer e-mails for your database?

 Facebook has some pretty stringent rules for competitions on their website, the first, often missed, is you aren’t allowed to run it through your business page, therefore you have to administer it through a Facebook App.
 Twitter also have rules, for example, you should discourage the creation of multiple accounts so that individuals can enter more than once, failure to meet this rule will result in the accounts being suspended.

-The most effective way to get people involved with your competitions is to make it as easy as possible for them to post their responses and share with others.
+The most effective way to get people involved with your competitions is to make it simple for them to post and share their responses.
 Eventually you’ll be able to create a ripple effect, reaching a great number of both current and potential customers.
-Introduce the use of the ‘hashtag’ and encourage customers to like and share your post as a form of entry, baring in mind that Facebook won’t allow you to use the ‘like’ button as a voting mechanism.
+Introduce the use of the ‘hashtag’ and encourage customers to like and share your post as a form of entry.
+Bare in mind, though, that Facebook won’t allow you to use the ‘like’ button as a voting mechanism.

 Remember that anyone can post a multiple choice question online, be different, be creative, be fun and reap the rewards!